Simple Tips to Help Keep Your Animals Cool in the Heat of Summer

 Want to do just a little bit more?
 Add some ice cubes to the water!
 Goats love to play, and it’s comical to see them dunking for cubes while drinking.

-To not stress my goats out too much, I like to do one side at a time.
-Yes, it takes a few days to get everyone done, but this will do a lot to keep them cool.
-No one wants a winter coat during the summer, and having all that hair off is something they love.
-No more fence itching, something goats will do and can damage the fence’s integrity if they do it often enough.
+This will do a lot to keep them cool because no one wants a winter coat during the summer, and having all that hair off is something they love.
+There will also be no more fence itching, which goats will do and can damage the fence’s integrity if they do it often enough.

 How to keep animals cool in the summer – final tips